luizamfsantos/Table-From-Image-DL/README.md

 NOT NECESSARY YET 2.
 Update secrets.yaml
 OK 3.
 Update params.yaml
 OK 4.
 Update the entity
-5. Update the configuration manager in src config
+OK 5.
+Update the configuration manager in src config
 6. Update the components
 7. Update the pipeline
 8. Update the main.py